Fitchburg Anti-Violence Education

-FAVE is directed by Fitchburg State professor Jannette McMenamy Ph.D. and Erin Travia M.A., LMHC of Fitchburg State’s Counseling Services.
+FAVE is directed by Fitchburg State professor Elizabeth Walsh Ph.D. and Erin Travia M.A., LMHC of Fitchburg State’s Counseling Services.
 The program is coordinated by Brenda Coleman.
 FAVE collaborates with the YWCA of Central Massachusetts/Battered Women’s Resources to meet our training needs and to link survivors with community based resources.

-The project is supported by a grant awarded to Fitchburg State University by the U.S. Department of Justice Office on Violence Against Women, through the Grants to Reduce Sexual Assault, Domestic Violence, Dating Violence, and Stalking on Campus Program.
+The project originated from a grant awarded to Fitchburg State University by the U.S. Department of Justice Office on Violence Against Women, through the Grants to Reduce Sexual Assault, Domestic Violence, Dating Violence, and Stalking on Campus Program.